Bill Vukovich: Indianapolis 500

-In 1952, his second year in the Indianapolis Motor Speedway's 500-Mile Race, he quickly moved up from his starting position in the middle of the third row to take the lead, and led 150 laps in dominant fashion before suffering steering failure on the 192nd of the 200 laps.
+In 1952, his second year in the Indianapolis Motor Speedway's 500-Mile Race, Vukovich quickly moved up from his starting position in the middle of the third row to take the lead, and led 150 laps in dominant fashion before suffering steering failure on the 192nd of the 200 laps.
 He returned to win the race in consecutive years, 1953 and 1954.
 He led an astounding 71.7% of laps that he drove in competition at the track, and remains the only driver ever to lead the most laps in the race three consecutive years.

 World Drivers' Championship career

 The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
 Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

-Vukovich participated in five World Drivers' Championship races at Indianapolis.
-He started on the pole once, won twice, recorded three fastest laps, and accumulated 19 World Drivers' Championship points.
+Vukovich entered six and participated in five World Drivers' Championship races at Indianapolis.
+He started on pole once, won twice, recorded three fastest laps, and accumulated 19 World Drivers' Championship points.